Somelauw/Slavonic-multilingual-phonetic-keyboard/README.md

 3. Append layout.part to /usr/share/X11/xkb/symbols/ru

 ## Usage instructions
-To use this layout either use setkdbmap (sets your keyboard layout for the current X session) or localetc (persistent).
+To use this layout either use setkbmap (sets your keyboard layout for the current X session) or localetc (persistent).

 For example to use Caps Lock as a toggle key between US and this layout use one of these commands: